Trainee teachers focus on pupils’ mental health

 They seek to ensure that potential problems can be identified at an early stage and that children can access support in a safe and familiar environment.

-The charity has developed a student teacher version of its Mental Health Champions foundation programme – an online training course designed to foster wellbeing in schools.
+The charity has also developed a student teacher version of its Mental Health Champions foundation programme – an online training course designed to foster wellbeing in schools.

 Edinburgh is the only UK university providing its student teachers with this dynamic resource, which has been launched this term following a two year pilot scheme.